anhhaibkhn/ocr-opencv-python-tutorials/ocr-for-non-english/README.md

 ### 1. Using EasyOCR package to easily perform Optical Character Recognition and text detection with Python
 - ocr-for-non-english\easy_ocr.py

-Note 1: The following errors may appear when opencv-python installation went wrong.
+Note 1: The following error may appear when opencv-python installation went wrong.
 ````
 cv2.imshow("Image", image)
  ....